panw/solve-linear-equations/README.md

 # solve-linear-equations
 API for solving system of linear equations.
+Start using it, go to [saturnapi.com/artitw/solve-linear-equations](https://saturnapi.com/artitw/solve-linear-equations).

 Find more APIs or contribute at [SaturnAPI.com](https://saturnapi.com).

 ```
  %%%%%%%%%%%%%%%%%%%%%%%%%% Solving System of Linear Equations %%%%%%%%%%%%%%%%%%%%%%%%%%